alexRyan719/playground-m6n8d6vt/MD/seen_in_the_wild.md

 These are some examples of malicious activity that I have seen "in the wild".
 Most of these either happened to me, happened to someone I know, or I saw explained somewhere.

+# General Cyber Attack Concepts

+1. Steal your login information

+The best way to trick your family and friends is to pretend to be you.
+Your connections are more willing to give you money based on how well you know them.
+When a malicious actor steals your login credentials to a social media account, they are riding your coattails of your social status to manipulate and steal either information (including other victims) or money / gift cards.

+This is often done by a malicious link that will send you to a fake login website built to look just like the real login website.

+I've also seen spam emails with Google Docs, Google Sheets, Google Forms, or some other way of entering a username and password combination and they ask you to provide your login credentials.
+This is usually from a spoofed email meant to look like a school or workplace where you might have login credentials to.

+2. Trick you into paying to send you money

+I've seen this a couple ways.
+The first is the Nigerian Prince scam where a Nigerian Prince had his assets frozen and needed money.
+There was a promise of much more money to be paid back once the prince had his assets unfrozen.

+That's the really popular scam, but the one I've seen I detail further down as the X App "Lottery winner".
+That scammer was trying to convince me that I needed to send money to pay for a FedEx driver to deliver me a package of physical money.
+Right away, I knew it was weird to not just wire money digitally.
+Anytime someone asks for something before they give you something, you need to be sure that they'll actually give you that something.

 # Facebook

 1. My grandma friended me again with a second account using the same picture.